Skip to Content

 My loaner bike, at 0 mph in my living room.

-Unlike drivers in auto ads racing from zero to the top of the odometer with the flex of an ankle, Lovell explained, no-throttle e-bikes always require physical exertion from the rider — and typically, more and more of it as the bike speeds up.
+Unlike drivers in auto ads racing from zero to the top of the odometer with the flex of an ankle, Lovell explained, non-throttle e-bikes always require physical exertion from the rider — and typically, more and more of it as the bike speeds up.

 I learned this firsthand on my own Trek test ride, which technically allowed me to achieve Tour de France-level speeds … but only for a moment, while pedaling as furiously as I could on a pancake-flat road.
 For the most part, going fast wasn’t just difficult; it didn’t feel natural in the places I tend to bike, except in a small handful of ultra car-dominated contexts when I was glad to have the extra boost.
-Most of the time, I cruised around at 13 to 15 miles an hour, perfectly happy to reach my destination a few minutes faster without breaking a sweat.

 To be clear, that's not a knock on the capabilities of the Trek Verve +4s, which is an objectively awesome, top-of-the-line bike that looks like the pedal-powered cousin of a Maserati.
-It's just that, counter to their speedy reputation, e-bikes of all classes and models tend to be ridden slower than manual bikes — and if anything, that lack of instantaneous, automotive-style pick-up is a good thing.
+It's just that, counter to their speedy reputation, e-bikes of all classes and models actually tend to be ridden slower than manual bikes — and if anything, that lack of instantaneous, automotive-style pick-up is a good thing.

-For regulators, though, the nuances of the Class-3 riding experience aren’t always apparent — and that can cause some big problems.
 Last January, the Consumer Product Safety Commission stoked controversy when it refused a request from PeopleForBikes to "clarify that Class-3 e-bikes are considered bikes, not electric motorcycles," citing a since-updated federal regulation that defined a "low-speed electric bicycle" as a vehicle with a top speed of 20 miles per hour.

 "The issue is that policy always lags behind technology," added Lovell.
 "And what we're seeing is that there's some gray areas in the regulatory space that are problematic in terms of safety."